SuperBearAdventure/shicka/readme.md

 - `?help` gives the list of features of this bot

+- `?mission` gives the schedule of the next three missions

 - `?speedrun` gives the link to the game on `speedrun.com`

 - `?tracker` gives the link to the issue tracker of the game